Chickpea Vegetable Chowder

 - 4 1/2 cups vegetable broth

-- Add the rest of the ingredients except for the lemon, bring to a light simmer and cook for 15-20 minutes until the potatoes and carrots are tender.
+- Add everything except for the lemon, bring to a light simmer and cook for 15-20 minutes, uncovered, until the potatoes and carrots are fork tender.

-- Transfer about 1/2 the soup to a blender and puree until smooth and creamy.
+- Transfer about 1/2 of the soup to a blender and blend until completely smooth and creamy.
 Make sure you allow the steam to escape as you’re blending.

 - Serving Size: 400 g (approx. 1/5th of recipe)

 - Fat: 2 g

 Keywords: vegetable chowder, vegan chickpea soup